almarinho91/Data_Analysis_SQL_Tableau/README.md

 # Cyclistic Bike-Sharing: Data Analysis Case Study
 In this data analysis case study, the bike-sharing fictional company Cyclistic wants to answer some important questions for the further development of the company through its rides database.
-The data used corresponds to the period August 2021 to July 2022 and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data used corresponds to the period from August 2021 to July 2022 and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The public data are provided and licensed by Motivate International Inc. through 12 zipped .csv files.
 The objectives of this project are to do a data analysis to answer some questions about the company.
 For this were used:

 - Excel and SQL Server for initial analysis;
 - Data processing (cleaning, validation and exploration) through SQL queries (code documentation available in this repository);